wp-plugins/editorial-calendar/readme.txt

 The unit tests are now using the correct CSS reference so they show up properly.

+Moved the setting for the default post time to the edcal.php so it's easier to change without recompiling the JavaScript.

 = 2.4 =

 Creating a new unscheduled draft is now working properly from the calendar.